×

 We asked people living in the Dominican Republic to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "I wish I had brought a tin opener, good knives and vitamins.
-I should have left my nicer clothes and shoes at home and my jewelry," explained one expat living in Santo Domingo, Dominican Rep.
+I should have left my nicer clothes and shoes at home and my jewelry," said one expat in Santo Domingo.

 View More Answers